andysingal/Data-Engineering-AWS/README.md

 Detect data drift and model drift—and take appropriate action such as model retraining.
 - Automate machine learning workflows
 Build consistent, automated pipelines to reduce human error and free up time to focus on the hard problems.
 Pipelines can include human-approval steps for approving models before pushing them to production.

+<h2>Label Training Data with SageMaker Ground Truth</h2>
+Many data science projects implement supervised learning.
+In supervised learning, our models learn by example.
+We first need to collect and evaluate, then provide accurate labels.
+If there are incorrect labels, our machine learning model will learn from bad examples.
+This will ultimately lead to inaccurate predictions.
+SageMaker Ground Truth helps us to efficiently and accurately label data stored in Amazon S3.
+SageMaker Ground Truth uses a combination of automated and human data labeling.

+SageMaker Ground Truth provides pre-built workflows and interfaces for common data labeling tasks.
+We define the labeling task and assign the labeling job to either a public workforce via Amazon Mechanical Turk or a private workforce, such as our coworkers.
+We can also leverage third-party data labeling service providers listed on the AWS Marketplace, which are prescreened by Amazon.

+SageMaker Ground Truth implements active learning techniques for pre-built workflows.
+It creates a model to automatically label a subset of the data, based on the labels assigned by the human workforce.
+As the model continuously learns from the human workforce, the accuracy improves, and less data needs to be sent to the human workforce.
+Over time and with enough data, the SageMaker Ground Truth active-learning model is able to provide high-quality and automatic annotations that result in lower labeling costs overall

+<h3>Data Transformation with AWS Glue DataBrew, SageMaker Data Wrangler, and SageMaker Processing Jobs</h3>

+Now let’s move on to data transformation.
+We assume we have our data in an S3 data lake, or S3 bucket.
+We also gained a solid understanding of our dataset through the data analysis.
+The next step is now to prepare our data for model training.

+Data transformations might include dropping or combining data in our dataset.
+We might need to convert text data into word embeddings for use with natural language models.
+Or perhaps we might need to convert data into another format, from numerical to text representation, or vice versa.
+There are numerous AWS services that could help us achieve this.

+AWS Glue DataBrew is a visual data analysis and preparation tool.
+With 250 built-in transformations, DataBrew can detect anomalies, converting data between standard formats and fixing invalid or missing values.
+DataBrew can profile our data, calculate summary statistics, and visualize column correlations.

+We can also develop custom data transformations at scale with Amazon SageMaker Data Wrangler.
+SageMaker Data Wrangler offers low-code, UI-driven data transformations.
+We can read data from various sources, including Amazon S3, Athena, Amazon Redshift, and AWS Lake Formation.
+SageMaker Data Wrangler comes with pre-configured data transformations similar to AWS DataBrew to convert column types, perform one-hot encoding, and process text fields.
+SageMaker Data Wrangler supports custom user-defined functions using Apache Spark and even generates code including Python scripts and SageMaker Processing Jobs.

+SageMaker Processing Jobs let us run custom data processing code for data transformation, data validation, or model evaluation across data in S3.
+When we configure the SageMaker Processing Job, we define the resources needed, including instance types and number of instances.
+SageMaker takes our custom code, copies our data from Amazon S3, and then pulls a Docker container to execute the processing step.

+SageMaker offers pre-built container images to run data processing with Apache Spark and scikit-learn.
+We can also provide a custom container image if needed.
+SageMaker then spins up the cluster resources we specified for the duration of the job and terminates them when the job has finished.
+The processing results are written back to an Amazon S3 bucket when the job finishes.